Neuways continues to see a number of phishing scam attempts relating to banking details.

 - Never reply to emails requesting financial information unless you are certain they are legitimate.

-If in doubt, don’t risk opening, clicking, or responding to the email.
+If you suspect a phishing scam email, don’t risk opening, clicking, or responding to it.
 Contact the help desk for more information.